-My published articles have appeared in The Economist, African Arguments, Thomson Reuters and Next City.
+My published articles have appeared in The Economist, African Arguments, Thomson Reuters, African Business, The Christian Science Monitor, 1843 and Next City.
 Links to published pieces are below.

 In African Arguments: